What is an MPO?

 Transportation Improvement Program (TIP)

-Transportation Improvement Program (TIP) Amendments are reviewed monthly for fiscal constraint by WSDOT’s Strategic Planning and Programming Division, Highways and Local Programs Division, and Public Transportation Division.
+Transportation Improvement Program (TIP) Amendments are reviewed monthly for fiscal constraint by WSDOT’s Strategic Planning and Programming Division, Local Programs Division, and Public Transportation Division.
 They are then approved by the Secretary of Transportation for inclusion into the TIP.
 The projects in the Governor approved TIP (pdf 126 kb) are included in the STIP that are approved (pdf 227 kb) by the Federal Highway Administration and the Federal Transit Administration.

 Relationship to Regional Transportation Planning Organizations (RTPOs)